-9.13.3.3 Mounted in Switchgear
+9.13.3.3 Mounted in Metal Clad Switchgear

-The following requirements shall be met when metering transformers are located within the high voltage switchgear cubicle:
+The following requirements shall be met when metering transformers are located within the high voltage metal clad switchgear cubicle:

 - The metering transformers shall be mounted within a HV metering chamber which is able to be placed under the Metering Provider seals.
-The HV CT's, VT's and chamber design shall be approved by the Metering Coordinator prior to purchase and construction. - The layout of the transformer shall be such that identification of transformer polarities can be readily established, and such that there is ready access to the secondary terminals of all transformers for routine testing. - No other devices apart from metering equipment (with the exception of anticondensate heaters) shall be located within the HV metering chamber. - CTs to be installed with P1 facing the network and P2 facing the customer. - The voltage transformers shall be permanently mounted within the HV metering chamber. - Where there are secondary terminals on metering transformers shall be accessible. - The secondary windings of the Voltage Transformers shall be fused at the metering marshalling point (MMP) if the MMP is located within 3 route metres from the VT terminals.
+The HV CT's, VT's and chamber design shall be approved by the Metering Coordinator prior to purchase and construction. - The layout of the transformer shall be such that identification of transformer polarities can be readily established, and such that there is ready access to the secondary terminals of all transformers for routine testing. - No other devices apart from metering equipment (with the exception of anticondensate heaters) shall be located within the HV metering chamber unless approved by the Responsible Officer. - CTs to be installed with P1 facing the network and P2 facing the customer. - The voltage transformers shall be permanently mounted within the HV metering chamber. - Primary side fusing of VT's is acceptable.
+Discrimination is to be considered and labelling of the cover to state that 'Primary side VT fuses behind'.
+Spare fuses must be provided locally - Where there are secondary terminals on metering transformers shall be accessible. - The secondary windings of the Voltage Transformers shall be fused at the metering marshalling point (MMP) if the MMP is located within 3 route metres from the VT terminals.
 If the MMP is located greater than 3 route metres away from the VT terminals, then an additional set of fuses shall be installed at the metering terminal point (MTP) located adjacent to the VT CT chamber.
-HRC off set links to AS 60269 Series and equipped with 32 ampere fuse cartridges shall be installed within the MTP.
-All potential fuses should be installed to allow for cascading discrimination.
-Fuse sizes are to be as follows: - Metering Terminal Point (optional) 32 A - Metering Marshalling Point 10 A - Metering Panel Potential Fuse 6 A
+HRC off set links to AS 60269 Series and equipped with 10 ampere fuse cartridges shall be installed within the MTP.
+Fuse sizes are to be as follows:

-- The metering transformers shall be installed on the supply side of the Main Incoming Circuit Breaker.
+- Metering Terminal Point (optional) 10 A - Metering Marshalling Point 6 A - Metering Panel Potential Fuse 4 A - The metering transformers shall be installed on the supply side of the Main Incoming Circuit Breaker.
 Provision for Customer switching or isolation prior to the metering transformers is not permitted. - Secondary wiring from the current transformers metering terminal point shall be continuous.
 Continuous means not switched or run via other electrical equipment. - Secondary wiring from the metering terminal point to the metering marshalling point shall be continuous.
 Continuous means not switched or run via other electrical equipment. - Provision shall be made within the HV chamber for the application of safety earths to all high voltage conductors, to facilitate safe work on the metering transformers. - The current and voltage transformers shall conform to the AEMO Metrology Procedure Part A. - For 3 phase 3 wire metering the white phase secondary winding of the voltage transformer, which is earthed, shall not be fused.
 Refer Figure 9.13-A.